AustinCodingAcademy/alumni-gitbook/2019-summer/3-job-search.md

 ## What to look for

+What's your ideal tech role?
+Here are some characteristics to consider:

+* Type of role
+* Industry
+* Product - what do you want to build?
+* Company (size, startup vs. established, etc.)
+* Team culture (size, development/release cycle, "pager duty", etc.)
+* Company culture (diversity, benefits, flexible schedule, etc.)
+* Anything else that is important to you

-When looking for open roles, cast a wide net.
+When looking for open positions, cast a wide net.
 Don’t limit yourself to only “software engineer” roles.

 Here's a list of job titles for ACA grads: